google/osv-scanner/README.md

 OSV-Scanner parses lockfiles, SBOMs, and git directories to determine your project's open source dependencies.
 These dependencies are matched against the OSV database via the [OSV.dev API](https://osv.dev#use-the-api) and known vulnerabilities are returned to you in the output.

 See the current stable release [README.md](https://github.com/google/osv-scanner/blob/last-stable/README.md) for details on how to use and configure OSV-Scanner, and what output to expect.
+To see latest main branch usage, see [USAGE.md](./USAGE.md)

 ## Contribute